Find Affordable College Courses

 Read full report on Natural Resources & Conservation at Little Big Horn College

-Out of the 7 schools in Montana that were part of this year’s ranking, Flathead Valley Community College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Flathead Valley Community College is a great place for natural resources and conservation students working on their associate degree.
 Flathead Valley Community College is a small public school located in the rural area of Kalispell.

 About 17% of the students majoring in natural resources and conservation at the school are women while 83% are male.